henriqueblobato/python_challenge/README.md

 This program is used to upload log data, and search for IP addresses and the GeoIP and RDAP info about them.
 It is a web application written in Python2 using Flask, and MySql.
 It also uses a Dockerized version of freegeoip since their site has a 15,000/hr restriction.
 By using their Dockerfile, I'm able to still perform an API call, but without any restrictions.
+RDAP look ups use https://about.rdap.org.

 # How to install
 Installation is just a matter of downloading the git repo for this site and for freegeoip.